 Daniel Binelli is the Musical Director of Tango Metropolis Company, featured at a PBS Documentary” Tango the Spirit of Argentina “and on a BBC documentary on Astor Piazzolla’s life.

 A seasoned composer in his own right.
 Binelli has created and arranged music for solo instruments, quintet, chamber and symphonic orchestras, dance and film music.
 His versatility allowed him to work from all Tango styles to the contemporary language.
 Some of the many international orchestras, ensembles, Tango companies and soloists that have requested arrangements or commissioned works from Daniel Binelli include the Zurich Symphony, Edmonton Symphony, Buffalo Philharmonic, Colorado Music Festival, Montevideo Philharmonic, Colombia Symphony, Buglisi-Foreman Dance Company, Tango Metropolis Company, GlamourTango Company, Milva as well as Osvaldo Pugliese Orquesta Tipica and Tango 7.
-Additionally, Binelli has composed music for the Argentine films: India Pravile, Funes un Gran Amor and Tango Baile Nuestro.
+Additionally, Binelli has composed music for the Argentine films: India Pravile, Funes un Gran Amor, Tango Baile Nuestro and for the Tango Musical La Pasion Segun Magdalena.

 Binelli’s ability to wring melancholic sobbing and sighing out of this reedy instrument, combined with an exceptional sensitivity towards Piazzolla’s melodic inspirations, is both remarkable and evocate” THE AUSTRALIAN